DEFRA/international-waste-shipments-training-acceptance-tests/README.md

 By default, it is set up to run tests using the `npm test` command.

-You can also lint your code with `npm run lint`.
+You can also lint your code with `npm run lint` or `npm run lint-fix` to auto correct.

 ## This repo includes: